MiZuii/Embeded_Intro/README.md

 A collection of easy programs for microcontroller `Atmega32u4` placed on `Arduino pro micro`.
 The set contains of:
  + `init.c` - Blinking led
- + `hello.c` - Sending serial signal with string message through UART protocol.
+ + `hello.c` - Sending serial signal with string message through UART serial protocol.
- + `receiver.c` - Receiving (UART) signal turning led on and of
+ + `receiver.c` - Receiving UART signal and sending message with the signal received
+ + `interrupt_receiver.c` - Receiving UART signal and sending message back [but the receiving is done through interrupts]

  ## Building and Uploading